GregTrevellick/OpenInApp.Launcher/src/VisualStudioMarketPlaceAssets/OpenInApp.Template/README.md

   ![](../Generic_ReadMeScreenShot_WarningLargeQuantity.png)

-- Warning if attempting to open one or more file types whose extension is not typically associated with [GregtGregt][ThirdPartyAppHomePage].
+- Warning if attempting to open one or more file types whose extension is not typically associated with [Abracadabra][ThirdPartyAppHomePage].
 The list of typical file extensions is configurable in Tools > Options.

   ![](../Generic_ReadMeScreenShot_WarningNonTypical.png)

-- Option to supress the warning message if attempting to open a file whose extension is not typically associated with [GregtGregt][ThirdPartyAppHomePage].
+- Option to supress the warning message if attempting to open a file whose extension is not typically associated with [Abracadabra][ThirdPartyAppHomePage].

   ![](../Generic_ReadMeScreenShot_OptionsGeneral.png)